United Way

 United Way is an international network of over 1,800 local nonprofit fundraising affiliates.
-United Way was the largest nonprofit organization in the United States by donations from the public, prior to 2016.
+Prior to 2015, United Way was the largest nonprofit organization in the United States by donations from the public.
+Individual United Ways mobilize a single fundraising campaign to raise money for various nonprofits, with most donations coming through payroll deductions.

+United Way Worldwide

-United Way organizations raise funds primarily via workplace campaigns, where employers solicit contributions that can be paid through automatic payroll deductions.
-After an administrative fee is deducted, money raised by local United Ways is distributed to local nonprofit agencies.
+United Way organizations raise funds primarily via workplace campaigns, where employers may solicit contributions on United Way's behalf payable through automatic payroll deductions.
+After an administrative fee is deducted, funds raised locally by United Way are then distributed to various nonprofit agencies within those communities.
 Major recipients have included the American Cancer Society, Big Brothers/Big Sisters, Catholic Charities, Girl Scouts, Boy Scouts, and The Salvation Army.

-United Way Worldwide

-Membership to United Way and use of the United Way brand is overseen by the United Way Worldwide umbrella organization.
+Membership in United Way and use of the United Way brand is overseen by the United Way Worldwide umbrella organization.
 United Way Worldwide is not a top-down organization that has ownership of local United Ways.
 Instead, each local United Way is run as independently and incorporated separately as a 501(c)(3) organization.
 Each affiliate is led by local staff and volunteers and have their own board of directors, independent of United Way Worldwide or a parent organization.
 Some United Way affiliates, like the Central Community Chest of Japan, choose not to use the United Way name and branding.

 Local United Ways pay membership dues to United Way Worldwide for licensing rights to the United Way brand and must meet criteria to maintain their membership status (including independent review boards, audits, and restrictions on marketing tactics).
 The membership dues to United Way Worldwide are a portion of the total funds raised by each local United Way.
 U.S. affiliates pay a membership fee of 1% of their total funds raised to United Way Worldwide.
-The structure has been described as similar to a "global franchise operation" by Forbes.
+The structure has been described as similar to a "global franchise operation" by Forbes magazine.

 Internally, United Ways are classified by how much funds they raise on a scale of 10 levels.
 Metro 1 is the highest-ranking which requires raising at least $9 million annually.